 Contact resistance is often not considered or even understood.
 The resistance of the 26 AWG wire is 40.81 ohms per 1000 foot based on the cross-section diameter of the wire.
 However, every point in the wiring where we’ve placed a connection in the wiring, we have created a point where the cross section of the current path decreases, and therefore have a higher resistance point.

 Mating a circular connector will only make the pin contact the barrel at a tangential point.
 Blade connectors produce the same reduced area across the surface.
 Even a screw terminal can’t match the cross-section resistance of the wire itself.
 Consider that any termination is susceptible to oxidation over time and increased resistance by connecting and disconnecting the wires multiple times over the life of the system.
 Each of these points can easily have a contact resistance of 40 milliohms.
-That’s right; each connection point can add the equivalent resistance of 1,000 feet of 26 AWG wire.
+That’s right; each connection point can add the equivalent resistance of 1 foot of 26 AWG wire.
 With two connections landed on the Arduino and two connections at the power source, any system will have a minimum of 4 terminations.
 We now have a voltage source loss of 5 percent at 8 feet and 10 percent at 18 feet between the Arduino and its power source.

 Single supply choice – varied distances?